 Elevation: 1,500 m elevation gain

-Time: 10 hours
+Time: 10 hours / 2 days

-Dog-friendly: Yes, but dogs must remain on-leash.
+Dog-friendly: Yes, but dogs must remain on a leash.

 Features: If you appreciate spending time in the backcountry, you’ll enjoy visiting Goat Lake in Waterton.
 The campground is nestled in the mountains and you might even see mountain goats nearby.
 Continue to the Avion Ridge for mind-blowing views along some of the best hiking in Waterton.

-Locating the Trailhead
+Finding the Goat Lake Trailhead

 • Save